s44158619-code/s44158619-code.github.io/content/en/authors/admin/_index.md

     link: "https://blog.naver.com/csaicsai"
 ---

 👋 Hello!
-My name is Seong yoon-oh, and I'm currently studying computer and artificial intelligence at Chonbuk National University.
+My name is Seong Yoonoh, and I'm currently studying at the Department of Computer and Artificial Intelligence at Jeonbuk National University.
 I'm very interested in AI and software development, and I'm growing through diverse project experiences.